googlearchive/cloud-functions-emulator/README.md

 (default debugger port for Node).
 You can then attach to the debugger process with your favorite IDE.

+#### Debugging with Visual Studio Code

+If you started the emulator with the `--debug` flag, you can simply "Attach" to the emulator from withing Visual Studio Code.

+Refer to the documentation for [debugging in Visual Studio Code](https://code.visualstudio.com/Docs/editor/debugging) for more information.

 #### Debugging with Chrome Developer Tools

 ##### Node version 6+

-Node 6 introduces a new (experimental) *--inspect* flag to allow for integration with Chrome Developer Tools.
+Node 6 introduces a new (experimental) `--inspect` flag to allow for integration with Chrome Developer Tools.
 To debug functions in the emulator when running Node 6+, start the emulator with the `--inspect` flag (instead of `--debug`)

     functions start --inspect